 Why are there color and pattern variations in granite?

-Unlike some other countertop options, granite will never fade or change color over time.
+Unlike some other countertop materials, granite will never fade or change color over time.

-These days, there are several finishes to choose from including polished, honed, leather, satin, antique, and thermal or flamed finish.
+You can choose from several finishes for your granite countertop including polished, honed, satin, antique, leather and thermal or flamed finish.

-A polished finish is the most popularly chosen finish among homeowners.
-It offers a reflective, mirror-like glossy appearance and has the best rating when it comes to protecting your countertops from scratching and staining.
+A polished finish, the most popular finish, offers a reflective, mirror-like glossy appearance.
+The polished finish also has the best rating when it comes to protecting your countertops from scratching and staining.

-The honed finish provides a matte look, which is more dull and not reflective.
-Although this is a relatively popular choice, it is more susceptible to scratching and staining.
-Similar to a honed finish, a satin finish is smoother, and softer but has a more vibrant appearance.
+The honed finish provides a matte look, which has a soft, powdery look.
+Although the honed finish is a relatively popular choice, it is more susceptible to scratching and staining.
+The satin finish, while very similar to the honed finish, has a smooth, soft finish but has a more vibrant appearance.

 Is granite durable?

-Granite is widely considered to be one of the most durable natural stones because of its creation process.
-It takes thousands and thousands of years of extreme pressure for granite to reach its final state, making it incredibly dense.
-The strength of granite is said to rival that of diamonds, which are actually used to cut the stone into slabs at quarries.
+Granite is one of the most durable products on the market due to its natural creation process.
+It takes thousands of years of extreme pressure to create making it extremely dense.
+The strength of granite rivals that of diamonds, which are actually used to cut the stone into slabs at quarries.

 How much maintenance is involved for granite countertops?

-Granite countertops take a high-quality kitchen to the next level visually and often become the centerpiece of the room.
-With more than 20 shades of granite to work with, you’ll find one that blends perfectly with your kitchen cabinets, flooring and walls.
+Granite countertops can take a high-end kitchen to the next level.
+With more than 20 shades of granite available, you’ll find one that blends perfectly with your kitchen cabinets, flooring and walls.

 Talk to our professionals for more information on granite countertops.